 By default, your school uses a LearnWorlds subdomain (website.getlearnworlds.com) but you also have the option to use your own custom domain if you want.

-When it comes to actual site-building tools, LearnWorlds doesn’t offer you any site themes and you won’t be able to modify the look and feel or your entire website.
+When it comes to actual site-building tools, LearnWorlds has this feature called Site Flavors which allows you to quickly modify the look and feel of your website.

-The good thing about LearnWorlds page builder is that there are several pre-built page blocks which you can use for showing a hero section, course curriculum, testimonials, FAQs, pricing tables, etc.
+The good thing about LearnWorlds page builder is that there are several pre-built page blocks that you can use for showing a hero section, course curriculum, testimonials, FAQs, pricing tables, email forms, etc.

 Plus each page block has several pre-designed templates that you can add to your page in a single-click.